-- In cases of use or possession of illicit drugs, University action may result in suspension from the University or dismissal from the University.
-If there are significant extenuating circumstances and/or an agreement with the student to participate in drug screening and a drug counseling and rehabilitation program, the student may be allowed to continue enrollment. - All administrative or judicial action is subject to appeal in accordance with the procedures outlined in the Student Conduct Code. - The University's disposition of individual cases does not preclude criminal prosecution in accordance with federal and/or state law.
+- Individuals involved in the sale or transfers of illegal drugs are subject to suspension from the University or dismissal from the University. - In cases of use or possession of illicit drugs, University action may result in suspension from the University or dismissal from the University.
+If there are significant extenuating circumstances and/or an agreement with the student to participate in drug screening and a drug counseling and rehabilitation program, the student may be allowed to continue enrollment. - The University reserves the right to evict a resident student involved in the use or possession of a controlled substance, or drug related paraphernalia, from student housing at any time during the academic year. - All administrative or judicial action is subject to appeal in accordance with the procedures outlined in the Student Conduct Code. - The University's disposition of individual cases does not preclude criminal prosecution in accordance with federal and/or state law.
 The University reserves the right to refer cases to federal, state and/or local authorities.